smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 Fixed coding error in M360 and M361 handling
 Added Bill Green's Tool select patch to allow for two extruders T0 and T1
 Changes to system reporting.

+**2017/09/04 Build 0107 changes**
+Removed Tool select patch to allow for two extruders T0 and T1 due to problems with Matter control and S3D